telerik/winforms-docs/themes/using-a-default-theme-for-the-entire-application.md

 {{endregion}}

 >important You still have to drop the theme component on the form (e.g. *Office2007Black* in the code samples above) or create an instance of the desired theme programmatically.
+As the static **ApplicationThemeName** property affects the whole application this needs to be done only once.
+A suitable place is the constructor of the first form used in the application.
 >

 All your controls will use that specified theme which has precedence over the theme set locally to the control using __ThemeName__ property.